TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-changefeed.md

 * The V2 .NET change feed processor is available on [Nuget](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB.ChangeFeedProcessor/) and the source code on [GitHub](https://github.com/Azure/azure-documentdb-changefeedprocessor-dotnet/)
 * The newer V3 .NET change feed processor is part of the .NET V3 SDK and included in the [SDK Nuget](https://www.nuget.org/packages/Microsoft.Azure.Cosmos) and the source code is also on [GitHub](https://github.com/Azure/azure-cosmos-dotnet-v3)
+* For Java, the change feed processor is part of the [Java V4 SDK package](https://mvnrepository.com/artifact/com.azure/azure-cosmos) and the source code is also on [GitHub](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/cosmos/azure-cosmos)

 Make sure you have updated to the latest version, as the issue you might be encountering may have already been solved.